Tamaasuka Daisuke

-Tamaasuka Daisuke (born January 26, 1983, as Daisuke Takahashi) is a former sumo wrestler from Atsuta-ku, Nagoya, Aichi Prefecture, Japan.
+Tamaasuka Daisuke (born January 26, 1983, as Daisuke Takahashi or Kumagatani) is a former sumo wrestler from Atsuta-ku, Nagoya, Aichi Prefecture, Japan.
 He made his professional debut in March 1998.
 His highest rank was maegashira 9.
 He was well known for moving between the top makuuchi division and the second jūryō division on several occasions.
 He won two makushita and two jūryō division championships.
 He retired in September 2016 and is now a sumo coach.

 Early life and sumo background

-Born in Nagoya, he started sumo in the fourth grade of elementary school.
+Daisuke was born in Nagoya and started sumo in the fourth grade of elementary school.
 He was enrolled by his father in the Choyko Sumo Club, based in the Aichi Prefectural Gymnasium where the annual Nagoya honbasho is held.
 At Hibino Middle School, he became Middle School Yokozuna in 1997.
 He made his professional debut in March 1998, joining Kataonami stable.
 Just weeks beforehand, his father had died of a heart attack.
 It had been he who had chosen Tamaasuka's ring name or shikona and had driven him to become a wrestler by installing a rigorous training program for him.
 His father's death only made Tamaasuka more determined to succeed in professional sumo.